coecms/bash_tutorial/vars_and_loops.md

 ```
 $ $NAME=Derrial
-=Holger: command not found
+=Derrial: command not found
 ```

-This didn't work either, because `bash` has replaced `$NAME` with its contents (and before it is set, the contents are empty), and then tried to interpret the resulting command `=Holger`, which of course failed.
+This didn't work either, because `bash` has replaced `$NAME` with its contents (and before it is set, the contents are empty), and then tried to interpret the resulting command `=Derrial`, which of course failed.

 When **assigning** a variable, we must **not** use the dollar sign: